CrypticSignal/video-quality-metrics/README.md

-# What can this program do?
-There are two main things that this program can do.

-**Option 1:**
+This program has two main features, and they will be referred to as [1] and [2].

+**[1]:**

 You already have a transcoded video (and the original) and you want the quality of the transcoded version to be calculated using the VMAF and (optionally) the SSIM and PSNR metrics.

-**Option 2:**

-Transcode a video using the x264 or x265 encoder (you can specify multiple CRF values OR presets and this program will automatically transcode the video with each preset/CRF value), and the quality of each transcode is calculated using the VMAF and (optionally) the SSIM and PSNR metrics.
-Other factors such as the time taken to transcode the video and the resulting filesize (with each preset/CRF value) are also calculated and saved in a table (Table.txt).

-**With both options, the data is shown in a table (see the example at the bottom of this README) and graph(s) which show the frame-by-frame VMAF/SSIM/PSNR (this shows you the variation of the quality throughout the video).
-[Here's](CRF%2023.png) an example graph.**

-*Click [here](https://trac.ffmpeg.org/wiki/Encode/H.264) to learn more about CRF values and presets.*

-# You already have a transcoded video:

-You already have a transcoded and original video, and you want to calculate the quality of the transcoded video using the VMAF and (optionally) the SSIM and PSNR metrics.
 The data is saved in a file named **Table.txt**, and a graph is also created which shows the variation of the VMAF/SSIM/PSNR throughout the video.
 The graph is saved as a PNG file.

 Example: `python video-metrics.py -ntm -ovp original.mp4 -tvp transcoded.mp4 -ssim -psnr`

-*(VMAF is calculated by default unless the `-dqs` argument is specified).*

-# You want to transcode a video and calculate the quality achieved with different CRF values OR presets:
+**[2]:**

+Transcode a video using the x264 or x265 encoder and see the VMAF/SSIM/PSNR values that you get with different presets or CRF values.
+Therefore, there are two modes - CRF comparison mode and presets comparison mode.
+You must specify multiple CRF values OR presets and this program will automatically transcode the video with each preset/CRF value, and the quality of each transcode is calculated using the VMAF and (optionally) the SSIM and PSNR metrics.
+Other factors such as the time taken to transcode the video and the resulting filesize are also shown in a table (Table.txt).
+[Here's](https://github.com/BassThatHertz/video-quality-metrics#an-example-of-the-table-that-is-saved) an example of what kind of table is created.

-There are two options:
+With [2], there are two options:

-1. **Calculate the quality achieved with different *CRF values*:**
+**[2] (CRF comparison mode):**

-You want to calculate the quality achieved with certain CRF value.
+You want to calculate the quality achieved with certain CRF values.
 The program will automatically transcode the original video with every CRF value that you specify (using the `-crf` argument) without having to manually start a new transcode with a different CRF value.
 You must specify the CRF values that you want to compare and (optionally) **one** preset (if you don't want the default preset (medium) to be used).
 See the example below:

 `python video-metrics.py -ovp original.mp4 -crf 18 19 20 -p veryfast -ssim -psnr`

-*(VMAF is calculated by default unless the `-dqs` argument is specified).*

-**2. Calculate the quality achieved with different *presets*:**
+**[2] (presets comparison mode)**

 You want to calculate the quality achieved with certain presets.
 The program will automatically transcode the original video with every preset that you specify (using the `-p` argument) without having to manually start a new encode with each preset.
 You must specify the presets that you want to compare and (optionally) **one** CRF value (if you don't want the default CRF value of 23 to be used).
 See the example below:

 `python video-metrics.py -ovp original.mp4 -p medium fast faster -crf 18 -ssim -psnr`

-*(VMAF is calculated by default unless the `-dqs` argument is specified).*

-Also, for each CRF value/preset that the video was encoded with, the following data is presented in a table and saved in a file named **Table.txt**:
+With both modes, the following data is presented in a table and saved in a file named **Table.txt**:
 1. Time taken to encode the video (in seconds)
 2. Resulting filesize (MB)
 3. Filesize compared to the original (as a percentage)